-Here on the Big Island we know this little plant as kupali’i, however, many people know it as ‘ala ’ala wai nui or the spurflower.
-This indigenous member of the Mint Family (Lamiaceae) can be found on all of the main Hawaiian Islands except Kaho’olawe and is native from not only Hawai’i, but other parts of Polynesia and Australia as well.
+Here on Hawai‘i Island we know this little plant as kupali‘i, however, many people know it as ‘ala ‘ala wai nui or the spurflower.
+This indigenous member of the Lamiaceae (Mint) Family can be found on all of the main Hawaiian Islands except Kaho‘olawe and is found in Hawai‘i and other parts of Polynesia and Australia as well.
 These perennial herbs typically have thick, fleshy leaves that are covered in hairs and have scalloped edges.
 The leaves can be light to dark green and are often observed having a purple color towards the periphery.
 When broken or crushed, the leaves will have a faint lemon-like scent to them!
 The flowers appear as small purple structures along a raceme, and once pollinated, will mature into a “toothy” brown fruit.
-Typically not growing past a few inches tall, kupali’i is commonly found in rocky landscapes from sea level to nearly 4,300 ft. elevation.
+Typically not growing past a few inches tall, kupali‘i is commonly found in rocky landscapes from sea level to nearly 4,300 ft. elevation.

 - Lilleeng-Rosenberger, Kerin E. Growing Hawai‘i’s native plants: a simple step-by-step approach for every species.
 Honolulu, Hawai‘i: Mutual Pub., 2005.